vulnerability-lookup/VulnAgent/README.md

 then use the Web interface to create the agent's password.

-Alternatively (maybe even better), use Prosody.
+Alternatively (maybe even better, and it's what had been tested so far), use Prosody.
 In this case create the agent's password:

 ```bash